frederic-perez/AmE-dictionary/data/dictionary.md

 __surreptitiously__ _adj_ :three::hammer:
 __surrogate__ _n_ :two::hammer:
 __surveyor__
+__survivalist__ _n_ Someone who tries to insure their personal survival or the survival of their group or nation.
 __suspensers__ _Firehouse suspenders_
 __suss__ _v_ _chiefly British_ __1__ Figure out —usually used with out. __2__ To inspect or investigate so as to gain more knowledge —usually used with out.
 __sussed__ _adj_ _Br_ _informal_ If someone is sussed, they are clever and know a lot about something such as clothes, pop music, or politics.